k-czekaj/Trello_REST_API/README.md

 ## Getting started

-### List of steps needed to run collection and tests
+### :pushpin: List of steps needed to run collection and tests

 1️⃣ [Postman installation](#one)